-FDA strongly recommends your management immediately undertake a comprehensive assessment of your operations, including facility design, procedures, personnel, processes, materials, and systems.
+FDA strongly recommends that your management immediately undertake a comprehensive assessment of your operations, including facility design, procedures, personnel, processes, materials, and systems.
 In particular, this review should assess your aseptic processing operations.
 A third party consultant with relevant sterile drug manufacturing expertise could be useful in conducting this comprehensive evaluation.
-You should fully implement necessary corrections in order to ensure the drug products produced by your firm conform to the basic quality standards that ensure safety, identity, strength, quality, and purity.
+You should fully implement necessary corrections in order to ensure that the drug products produced by your firm conform to the basic quality standards that ensure safety, identity, strength, quality, and purity.

-In addition to the issues discussed above, you should note CGMP requires the implementation of quality oversight and controls over the manufacture of drugs, including the safety of raw materials, materials used in drug manufacturing, and finished drug products.
-See Section 501 of the FDCA, as amended by the Food and Drug Administration Safety and Innovation Act (Pub.L.
-112-144, Title VII, Section 711).
-We note you have chosen to hire a contract testing laboratory to perform some of the required testing of your finished drug products.
+In addition to the issues discussed above, you should note that CGMP requires the implementation of quality oversight and controls over the manufacture of drugs, including the safety of raw materials, materials used in drug manufacturing, and finished drug products.
+See section 501 of the FDCA, as amended by the Food and Drug Administration Safety and Innovation Act (Pub.L.
+112-144, Title VII, section 711).
+We note you have chosen to (b)(4).
 If you choose to contract with a laboratory to perform some functions required by CGMP, it is essential you select a qualified contractor and you maintain sufficient oversight of the contractor's operations to ensure it is fully CGMP compliant.
-Regardless of whether you rely on a contract facility, you are responsible for assuring drugs you introduce into interstate commerce are neither adulterated nor misbranded.
-[See 21 CFR 210.1(b), 21 CFR 200.10(b).]
+Regardless of whether you rely on a contract facility, you are responsible for assuring that drugs you introduce into interstate commerce are neither adulterated nor misbranded.
+[See 21 CFR 210.1(b), 21 CFR 200.10(b)].